cdimascio/express-openapi-validator/README.md

 You can use `serDes` option to add custom mecanism that :
 - `deserialize` string to custom object (Date...) on request
+  - Deserialization is made after other schema validation (`pattern`...)
 - `serialize` object before sending the response
+  - Serialization is made instead of other validation.
+No `pattern` or other rule is checked.

 The goal of `serDes` option is to focus route functions on feature and without having to cast data on request or before sending response.